 Nuts, generally speaking, are thought to be warm climate crops.
-Most commercially grown nuts such as almonds, cashews, macadamiasand pistachiosare grown and are native to warmer climates.
-But if you’re a nut for nuts and live in a colder region, there are some nut trees that grow in cold climates hardy to zone 3.
+Most commercially grown nuts such as almonds, cashews, macadamias, and pistachios are grown and are native to warmer climates.
+If you’re a nut for nuts and live in a colder region, though, there are some nut trees that grow in cold climates hardy to zone 3.
 What edible nut trees for zone 3 are available?
 Read on to find out about nut trees in zone 3.

 Growing Nut Trees in Zone 3

 There are three common zone 3 tree nuts: walnuts, hazelnuts, and pecans.
 There are two species of walnut that are cold-hardy nut trees and can both be grown in zones 3 or warmer.
 Given protection, they can even be attempted in zone 2, although the nuts may not fully ripen.

 The first species is the black walnut (Juglans nigra) and the other is butternut, or white walnut, (Juglans cinerea).
 Both nuts are delicious, but the butternut is a bit oilier than the black walnut.
 Both can get very tall, but black walnuts are the tallest and can grow to over 100 feet (30.5 m.) in height.
 Their height makes them difficult to pick, so most people allow the fruit to ripen on the tree and then drop to the ground.
 This can be a bit of a hassle if you don’t regularly gather the nuts.